jamesob/jamesob.github.io/_posts/2012-6-2-salmons-crisis.md

 > laid-off teachers and firefighters, to provide some kind of safety net for
 > the millions of Americans who have been out of work for more than a year.

-This proposal is ridiculous from the onset because *that line of thought is what landed us here.* Where does Salmon think that the $15.7 trillion debt came from?
+Sparing the absurdity of the implicit assertion that a central-planning body can more efficiently allocate capital than can an undisturbed market, this proposal is ridiculous from the onset because *his solution is what we've been doing for a while.* Where does Salmon think that the $15.7 trillion debt came from?
 I'll give you a hint: that tower of debt was built using the exact blueprint that Salmon is proposing here, which is to borrow and spend until... until...  the situation improves?

 Salmon is proposing to make yet another gamble, kin of which have failed miserably, using as collateral the prosperity of the next generation.
 Are you